tianyingw/tianyingw.github.io/openings.md

 - I prefer one-on-one meetings and **DO NOT organize any group meeting or reading group** now.
 - Every student will be responsible for their own projects.
 - All projects will run for at least 6 months.
 Early drop-out is not acceptable.
-(Exception: If you are in the undergraduate research program, which usually lasts one month)
+(Exception: If you are in the undergraduate research program, it usually lasts one month)
 - [Click here](https://tianyingw.github.io/gallery/) to check out some fun projects my students did.
 - You are encouraged to check [this folder](https://www.dropbox.com/scl/fo/65ni0wzzilr8us03lzqif/h?rlkey=p2wdja8ihvxq0i1k7je6zs53p&dl=0/) and let me know if there is any paper that you are particularly interested in.